servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 And although you can simply browse it, you can also run and modify any C# code featured here.
 All you need is [Try .NET] or [Docker].

+> **NOTE: Currently you can't run the Tutorial** (but you still can read it).
+> Microsoft is the one to blame: they don't maintain `dotnet try` tool, which still only targets .NET Core 3.1.

 The simplest way to run this tutorial:

 - Install [Docker](https://docs.docker.com/get-docker/) and